 Spotting the early signs of baby eczema

-Eczema, also known as atopic dermatitis, typically develops in infants from around the age of six months.
+Eczema, also known as atopic dermatitis, typically develops in infants from around the age of four to six months.
 It is a chronic skin condition that will take the form of red, dry and itchy rashes on the skin.

 The most common place for eczema in babies and infants is in the folds of skin such as in elbow joints or the back of the knees.
 However, eczema is also common on the face and scalp too.
 When the skin is dry, eczema can be exacerbated.
 As a result, eczema is usually worse in the colder winter months when we experience the drying effects of central heating.
-That said, the summer can be a difficult time also because eczema becomes irritated as a result of the sweat that forms in the folds of the skin.
+That said, the summer can be a difficult time also because eczema becomes irritated as a result of the sweat that collects in the folds of the skin.

 Fortunately, in most cases, infant eczema will clear up as your child grows.